Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)

 The reasoning process behind our prototype reselection method takes inspiration from the original push operation in \citet{chen2019looks}.
 Similar to how ProtoPNet projects prototypes onto a specific training image patch, here we reselect prototypes to be a particular reward-filtered training image patch.
 With a high enough acceptance threshold $\beta$, this forces the elimination of low reward prototypes while preserving the information gain of having an additional prototype.

-One possible alternative approach is to instead search over the training patches, and select those patches with the highest reward.
-We found that randomly selecting patches, in place of searching for patches with the highest reward, led to higher prototype diversity and less computation time.
-As discussed in Section \ref{discussion}, it is possible that a reward model that more explicitly accounts for prototype diversity could alleviate the duplicate issue, but we leave this to future work.
+One possible alternative approach is to instead search over the training patches and select those patches with the highest reward, but we found that randomly selecting patches, in place of an exhaustive search, led to higher prototype diversity and less computation time.

-While we do not use a traditional reinforcement learning algorithm to fine-tune our model as is typically done in RLHF \cite{askell2021general}, pairing the reselection and fine-tuning steps together resembles the typical explore-exploit trade-off in RL problems.
-We see that fine-tuning with our reward model leads to exploit behavior, improving upon already high-quality prototypes.
-At the same time, the reselection step serves as a form of exploration, drastically increasing the quality of uninformative prototypes.
-We find that these similarities are enough to improve the quality of ProtoPNet, as discussed in the next section.
+While we do not use a traditional reinforcement learning algorithm to fine-tune our model as is typically done in RLHF \citep{askell2021general}, pairing the reselection/reward-reweighing (R2 update) and retraining steps together resembles the typical explore-exploit trade-off in RL problems: the R2 update serves as a form of exploration, drastically increasing the quality of uninformative prototypes by breaking their dependence on spurious features, while retraining with the updated prototypes resembles exploit behavior, improving upon already high-quality prototypes.